Unity-Technologies/com.unity.multiplayer.docs/docs/relay/relay.md

 ```
 For more information about the join code connection process, refer to [Connection flow](https://docs.unity.com/relay/manual/connection-flow#4).

-## Pass allocation data to a transport component
+### Pass allocation data to a transport component

-When an allocation exists, you need to make all traffic that comes from Netcode go through the Relay.
+When an allocation exists, you need to make all traffic that comes from Netcode for GameObjects go through the Relay.
 To do this, perform the following actions to pass the allocation parameters to UnityTransport:

 1. Retrieve Unity transport from your `NetworkManager`:
 ```csharp
 //Retrieve the Unity transport used by the NetworkManager